 Located at the lap of the Annapurna Trekking area, Ghale Gau (2,080m) is a village of the ethnic Gurung people.
 To reach his unique and culturally rich village we drive 179km from Kathmandu to the village of Khudi in Lamjung.
 From there we start our hike up the hills to Ghale Gaun.
 We also trek to Bhujung and return back to Pokhara and take a ride back to Kathmandu.

-This is a 4-days short trek that encompasses the culture of the Gurung People along with the beauty of the Annapurna ranges and other mountains together with the thick forests.
+This is a 4-days short trek that encompasses the culture of the Gurung People along with the beauty of the Annapurna ranges and other mountains, along with the thick forests.
 The eastern Himalayas are the major attraction along with the ethnic lifestlyle.
 Mt.
 Dhaulagiri (8,167m), Mt.
-Machhapuchhre, Annapurna Range and Niligiri mountains are clearly visible and serves a perfect backdrop for the scenery.
+Machhapuchhre, Annapurna Range and Niligiri mountains are clearly visible and serve a perfect backdrop for the scenery.
 Mt.
 Manaslu and Mt.
-Ganesh are also visible and provides a great view.
+Ganesh are also visible and provide a great view.
 The hydropower projects, Pempro waterfall and Talangyo lake also supplements in this beautiful trek.

 Day 01: arrival in Kathmandu transfer to hotel preparation for trekking and over night in Kathmandu

 Day 02: Kathmandu to Khudi (790m) by bus 6-7 hrs

 Day 03: Trek Khudi to Ghale Gau (2029m)